-We can also search for a pattern in all the files in a directory, using grep -r "pattern" [dir].
+We can also search for a pattern in all the files in a directory, by using grep -r "pattern" [dir].

 - nano [text file] - nano is a relatively user-friendly terminal text editor.
 We can also run nano with no parameters, to create a new text file.